finos/common-domain-model/documentation/source/documentation.rst

    agreement Agreement (1..1)
    relatedAgreements RelatedAgreement (0..*)
    umbrellaAgreement UmbrellaAgreement (0..1)

+ The following sections describe each of these components.

+Agreement
+"""""""""
-``Agreement`` is used to specify the individual elections contained within the legal agreement.
-It contains individual data types, each containing the elections used to define a specific group of agreements.
+``Agreement`` is a data type used to specify the individual elections contained within the legal agreement.
+It contains a set of encapsulated data types, each containing the elections used to define a specific group of agreements.

 .. code-block:: Haskell